alt-ctrl-code/home/CONFIGURATION.md

 repository, it seems increasingly common to do so.
 These well established configuration frameworks support it, and it simplifies our overall development experience and system complexity.

 This choice has __important consequences__, because in this position _configuration is code_.
 Configuration changes are code changes, and will be promoted through our build, test and deployment lifecycle.

 Maintaining and deploying configuration, manually or automatically, on a lifecycle outside our application code lifecycle, introduces complexity and risk, and reduces the testability and flexibility of our possible deployment configurations, especially for local development -- where we need it most.

-<a name="nothingoutside">Anything Outside The Lifecycle?</a>
+<a name="nothingoutside">Outside The Lifecycle</a>
 ------------------------------------------------

 If it is a healthy choice to maintain as little context information as possible outside of the application build and